 Note: This page is a sample from our popular Big Island Snorkeling Guide eBook available here.

 But what is it really called?
-The Pu’uhonua O Honaunau National Historical Park is on the left side of the bay.
+The Pu’uhonua O Honaunau National Historical Park is on the left side of the bay, looking from shore.
 This is why people call it Honaunau.
 The translation of the park name is Place of Refuge,

 The national historical park has a wonderfully preserved ancient village that was literally a place of refuge for Hawaiians trying to escape a death penalty.
 The park is well worth walking through.

-Entering, you step down into shallow water to the first step, sit down and put on your fins, then slide off onto the next step, and away you go.
-Notice how the ocean surge comes up and down.
-Time your exit and entrance with that surge to make things easy.
-There are some sea urchins in holes in these steps, so be careful where you put your hands, and fins that cover your heels are a good idea.
+Entering, you step down into shallow water to the first step, sit down and put on your fins (picture at right), then move down onto the second step (left picture below), stand up, and swim away (right picture below).
+Notice in the pictures how the ocean surge comes up and down.
+Time your entrance when the surge is up so you don't have to lower yourself into the water.
+There are some sea urchins in holes in these steps, so be careful where you put your hands, and fins or boots that cover your heels are a good idea.